 Chemical Composition

-A2 has a higher carbon content (typically 1.00-1.05%) compared to S7.
-It also contains approximately 5% Chromium, along with Molybdenum and Vanadium.
-This composition, particularly the higher carbon and chromium, results in hard carbides that provide A2’s superior wear resistance.
+A2 has a higher carbon content (typically 1.00-1.05%) than S7.
+It also contains approximately 5% chromium, as well as molybdenum and vanadium.
+The higher carbon and chromium content results in the formation of hard carbides, giving A2 better wear resistance.

-S7 has a medium carbon content (typically 0.50%), with Chromium (around 3.25%) and Molybdenum (around 1.40%), plus Silicon and Manganese.
-The lower carbon content in S7 is a key factor in its higher toughness.
+S7 has a moderate carbon content (typically 0.50%), along with chromium (approximately 3.25%) and molybdenum (approximately 1.40%), as well as silicon and manganese.
+The lower carbon content gives S7 higher toughness.

 Hardenability and Heat Treatment